jjcomer/median/README.md

 # median

 These are some simple implementations of median finding algorithms we discussed in my Algorithms class.
 Thought I would conduct some "empirical" fact finding to see which is better.

+I have also added a longest sub-sequence algorithm as well.
+My intention is to test when the performance gains of memoization kick in.

 ## License